Parklinks Bridge

 The Parklinks Bridge is a road bridge connecting Pasig and Quezon City in Metro Manila, Philippines.

 Background

-The Parklinks Bridge is a structure which crosses over the Marikina River connecting the cities of Pasig and Quezon City.
-It is part of the Parklinks mixed-use development of Alveo, a subsidiary of Ayala Land, and Eton Properties.
+The Parklinks Bridge is a structure which crosses over the Marikina River, connecting the cities of Pasig and Quezon City.
+It is part of the Parklinks mixed-use development of Ayala Land and Eton Properties.
 The road bridge spans 110 m and has a width of 25 m.
-Imitating a cable-stayed bridge, Parklinks Bridge has a 40 m high arch that has a diagonal base.
+Imitating a cable-stayed bridge, Parklinks Bridge has a 40 m high arch with a diagonal base.
 It has Systra Philippines and Systra Korea as its structural designers.
-It was inaugated on November 28, 2022.
+It was inaugurated on November 28, 2022.